 Find a Research Study

-A Phase 2 Study of Genicular Artery Embolization for Knee Osteoarthritis to See How It Relates to Pain Relief and Knee Inflammation
+Genicular Artery Embolization for Knee Osteoarthritis: Pain Relief and Knee Inflammation

 Why this Research Matters

-Up to 46 people from across the country, including your area, may take part in this study.
+This study will include up to 46 people from across the country, including your area, who may take part in this study.
 The study wants to learn more about what changes in the fluid inside your knee, what shows up on scans, and how your knee works before and after a procedure called Genicular Artery Embolization (GAE), which is used to help reduce knee pain.
 You are being asked to join because you have knee pain and want to have the GAE procedure.
 The results may help researchers better understand how GAE works and who it helps the most.

 What to Expect

-If you join this study, you will first have a visit to review your medical history and do a physical exam.
-You will also complete questionnaires, a knee MRI, and simple movement tests to see if you qualify.
-If you qualify, you will have five more visits over the next 12 months.
-During these visits, we will do a knee fluid test called arthrocentesis.
-For this, we will numb your knee and use a small needle to take a little bit of fluid so we can check for swelling.
-You will also have MRI scans with contrast to look for inflammation in the knee.
-You will do simple tests like standing up and sitting down for 30 seconds and walking 50 feet.
-Finally, you will answer short questions about your pain and how your knee feels during everyday activities.
-The study will pay for tests that are not part of your regular care.
-This includes the knee fluid tests (arthrocentesis), the contrast part of the knee MRI, and the physical movement tests.
+If you join this study, your first visit will include a review of your medical history and a physical exam.
+You will also answer questions, have an MRI of your knee, and do simple movement tests to see if you can be in the study.
+If you qualify, you will have five more visits over the next 12 months after your procedure.
+At these visits, we will take a small amount of fluid from your knee using a test called arthrocentesis.
+To do this, we will numb the area and use a small needle.
+This test helps us check for inflammation.
+You will also answer questions about your pain and how your knee feels when you do daily activities.
+You will have MRI scans with contrast dye before and after the procedure to check for inflammation.
+You will also do short movement tests like standing up and sitting down for 30 seconds and walking 50 feet before and after the procedure.

 Study Duration

-Patients will finish all study activities 12 months after their treatment visit.
+You will finish all study activities 12 months after the treatment visit.
 The first screening will happen within 3 months before treatment.
-The whole study will last about 15 months.
+The whole study will last for about 15 months.

 Who can Participate